Use of antiretrovirals for treatment and prevention of HIV infection

 In September 2015, WHO began to recommend offering ART to all people living with HIV, regardless of CD4 count.
 In December 2015, key recommendations on clinical interventions and service delivery that show countries how to expand treatment to all will be launched.

 WHO is working to improve access to HIV treatment in developing countries by optimizing drugs and diagnostics, and service delivery.

-Based on statistics from the end of 2012, 310 000 people in the Western Pacific Region were receiving ART.
+Based on statistics from the end of 2014, 520 000 people in the Western Pacific Region were receiving ART.
 This covers 37% of the people living with HIV in the region.